greg-js/hexo-easy-edit/README.md

 - If your regular expression matches more than one file, a terminal menu will load so you can choose.
 Use the arrow keys or vim keybindings (j/k) to pick a file
 - By default, a file will open in your current terminal window, using whatever you've set as the global `$EDITOR` variable (you can set it in `.bashrc` or `.zshrc` if it's empty, don't forget to source the file before testing)
 - With the `gui` option set (or if you don't have an `$EDITOR` set), the file will open with `xdg-open` (linux, osx) or `start` (win)
+- This is useful primarily for myself, but might come in handy for others using Hexo who prefer to edit markdown files in their favorite local editor.
+Alternatively, you can use an administration plugin - check out [hexo-admin](https://github.com/jaredly/hexo-admin) or [hexo-hey](https://github.com/nihgwu/hexo-hey) if that's more up your alley